-NURS 7310 Health Innovations in Chronic Illness (3:2.5:4.5,O) (Prerequisites: Concurrent enrollment in or completion of DNP core leadership courses and DNP core evidence-based science courses) The course provides the opportunity for advanced exploration of theory and evidence-based research underlying the adoption of healthy lifestyle behaviors in the prevention, management and palliative care of chronic disease.
-Students will apply and evaluate theories and principles of healthy behavior change in individuals, families and/or communities in rural and urban settings.
+NURS 7310 Health Innovations in Chronic Illness (3:1:2,0) Prerequisites: Concurrent enrollment in or completion of core leadership courses and core evidence-based science courses.
+The course provides the opportunity for advanced exploration of theory, cultural influence, environmental exposures, and evidence-based research for the prevention, management and palliative care of chronic conditions.
+Students will apply and evaluate theories and principles of chronic illness for individuals, groups and populations in rural and/or urban settings.

-NURS 7311 Leading Teams in Complex Health Care Environments (3:2.5:4.5,0) (Prerequisites: Concurrent enrollment in or completion of DNP core leadership courses and DNP core evidence-based courses) Leading and managing interprofessional groups, as well as nursing groups, is a critical leadership skill.
+NURS 7311 Leading Teams in Complex Health Care Environments (3:1:2,0) (Prerequisites: Concurrent enrollment in or completion of DNP core leadership courses and DNP core evidence-based courses) Leading and managing interprofessional groups, as well as nursing groups, is a critical leadership skill.
 Numerous strategies exist to develop teams.
 This course focuses on knowing oneself as a leader, forecasting future needs, understanding the team, coaching others, balancing data driven decisions with innovation, and valuing the complexity of the evolving healthcare environment.